fugjoo/suedtirolmobilAI/README.md

 ```bash
 python -m src.cli stops "Brixen"
 ```

+### Automatic query detection
+When text is entered without explicitly choosing a command, the service tries to infer the best action automatically.
+For example:

+* `Neumarkt Busbahnhof` → departures
+* `Bozen-Meran` → trip search

+Queries in German, English and Italian are supported.

 ### Flags
 - `--format` – choose the output format (`text`, `json` or `legs`)